Listed buildings insurance

 Do I need listed building insurance?

-There are some specialist listed building insurance providers, but some standard providers will accept listed buildings too or they may have their own listed building insurance.
-Either way, you’ll probably find that your insurance premiums are higher than if you lived in a non-listed home.
+There are some specialist listed building insurance providers, but some standard providers will accept listed buildings too or may have their own listed building insurance.
+Either way, you’ll probably find that your insurance premiums are higher than if you lived in a standard property.

 - Old properties haven’t been built to our modern standards, so they’re more likely to have problems such as subsidence and damp, and often have issues with the roof and drainage.
 This increased risk to an insurance provider may mean a higher premium for you.